Kinto/kinto/docs/api/timestamps.rst

 timestamps.

-The ``ETag`` header with the current timestamp of the collection for the current user will be given on collection and record GET endpoints.
+The ``ETag`` header with the current timestamp of the collection for the current user will be given on collection endpoints.

 ::

     ETag: "1432208041618"

+On record enpoints, the ``ETag`` header value will contain the timestamp of the record.

 In order to bypass costly and error-prone HTTP date parsing, ``ETag`` headers